ChamaniS/SplitFedZip/README.md

 2. HAM10K Dataset

 # Contact
-Please contact the corresponding authors of the paper.
+Please contact the corresponding authors of the paper for any inquiries regarding this project.

 # Citation
 If you find this project useful in your research, please cite our paper: